 Crystal Gerlock, LCSW

 Crystal is a Licensed Clinical Social Worker who is an expert in grief and loss to include complicated grief, and traumatic grief.
 She also has over 20 years of experience working with trauma, attachment disorders, caregivers, anxiety and depression.
 She works with children, adolescents, adults and families from diverse backgrounds and experiences.
 She provides individual and couples therapy.
 She received her undergraduate degree in social work from CSU-P and her Graduate degree in social work from Newman University.

 Crystal works from a strength based, person centered approach as she understands that each individual has a different set of life experiences, strengths, struggles and cultural background.
 She uses multiple techniques in her treatment to meet clients where they are which include but are not limited to Cognitive Behavioral therapy, Meridian therapy, EMDR, Art/Expressive Therapy and Brain Synchronization Therapy.
 Crystal works collaboratively with her clients to achieve an improved quality of life.
-She can currently accept self-pay, Cigna, United, Medicare, and Park Care.
-Kaiser is also occasionally approving sessions while she's waiting for them to complete her contract.
+She can currently accept self-pay, Cigna, United, Medicare, Humana and Park Care.
+She has applied for other insurances and we're just waiting to hear back.

 Rachel Donohue-Dupler, LCSW